What Is New York’s Dog Bite Law?

 - Prior complaints have been issued or reported regarding the dog’s violent or aggressive behavior.

-Working with an experienced NY based animal attack attorney or dog bite attorney is paramount to establishing liability in court and achieving maximum recovery of compensation under NY law.
+Working with an experienced NY-based animal attack attorney or dog bite lawyer is paramount to establishing liability in court and achieving maximum recovery of compensation under NY law.

 Circumstances When Dog Owners May NOT Be Held Liable Under NY’s One-Bite Law

-If the plaintiff was trespassing on the private property of the defendant without consent
+- If the plaintiff was trespassing on the private property of the defendant without the consent

 New York Dog Bite Lawyer – Have Questions About Your Rights as a Dog Bite Victim in New York?